julius-boettger/dotfiles/README.md

 Set [Gitnuro](https://github.com/JetpackDuba/Gitnuro) theme: Run Gitnuro, open the settings and click the "Open file" button next to "Custom theme".
 Select `/etc/dotfiles/gitnuro.json` and click on "Accept".

 If you notice that the mouse cursor looks different when hovering over some apps, try setting it with `nwg-look` (Wayland) or `lxappearance` (Xorg).

+By default, both the Awesome and the Hyprland session use a random wallpaper out of `/etc/dotfiles/wallpapers/nixos/` on every reload.
+But there's an easy way to set up your own wallpapers on Hyprland: Put just one (or multiple!)  in `/etc/dotfiles/wallpapers/other/`.
+A random one will be selected on each reload if you have multiple.
+You can also configure corresponding accent colors for each wallpaper that will be used e.g. for the client border color.
+To do this, ajdust `/etc/dotfiles/hyprland/wallpaper.py`.
+You will figure it out.

 ### And then you should be all set up!